Aaru (film): Plot

 Rajavelu fires a bullet into Aaru's shoulder, but Aaru manages to escape.
 With many hospitals on alert, Maha's friend treats Aaru at her house, where Maha realises Aaru's love and accepts his feelings.
 Aaru calls Vishwanathan and torments him regarding Bhoominathan's plight, causing Vishwanathan to kill Bhoominathan by unplugging the machine providing life to Bhoominathan.
 Vishwanathan kills many of Aaru's allies, while Rajavelu arrests Maha and a female officer harasses her in the station for helping Aaru, hoping for Aaru to surrender in order to save Maha's dignity.
 An enraged Aaru breaks into the police station and takes Maha to safety.

 Vishwanathan's second younger brother Loganathan and Bhaskar follow behind to finish Aaru, but Aaru sends her safely in a boat to Sri Lanka.
 Loganathan and Bhaskar fight Aaru, but Aaru overpowers them and nearly burns them until Loganathan begs Aaru to spare them.
 Aaru tells Loganathan to kill Bhaskar and Bhaskar hesitates due to their many years of friendship.
 Loganathan burns Bhaskar alive, but Bhaskar angrily runs into Loganathan, making him catch on fire and leading to their deaths.
 Rajavelu pretends to arrest Aaru with other officers and thrashes him.

 Aaru, still nearly unconscious, overhears Rajavelu telling Vishwanathan he can come and kill Aaru.
 Realising that Rajavelu is tricking everyone, Aaru wakes up and beats Rajavelu, tying him to a tree and punching him unconscious.
 Vishwanathan arrives and engages in combat with Aaru, but Aaru overpowers him and cuts off Vishwanathan's arms.
 He tells him that Vishwanathan should realise the pain felt by his friends, who were burnt and betrayed.
 Realising that Aaru is right, Rajavelu surrenders to him.
 Aaru serves his prison term and gets released, where he reunites with Maha and the two leave for Pune to start their new lives.

 Production

 Director Saran made his debut as a producer in this film by floating a production house Gemini Productions, named after his 2002 film Gemini.

 Soundtrack

 The soundtrack was composed by Devi Sri Prasad and released by Star Music in India and Ayngaran in other international territories.
-The audio was launched in 11 November 2005 in a soft manner.
+The audio was launched on 11 November 2005 in a soft manner.